Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selection and Approximation: Conclusion and Discussion

 \section{Conclusion and Discussion}

 Exploring the non-linear feature subspace remains a fresh, significant, and open perspective for OoD detection.
 In this work, we leverage the framework of KPCA to identify discriminative non-linear feature subspaces to detect OoD data in an efficacious and efficient way.
-To find appropriate kernels that can characterize the non-linear patterns related to InD-OoD disparities, we analyze InD and OoD features in the $\boldsymbol{z}$-space, and derive an effective Cosine-Gaussian kernel that models two vital non-linear patterns: alleviating the adverse imbalance in feature norms and promoting the beneficial $\ell_2$ distance relations.
+Firstly, we analyze InD and OoD features, observe the non-linear patterns related to InD-OoD disparities, and derive an effective Cosine-Gaussian kernel that models such patterns.
 Then, two distinct explicit mappings $\Phi(\cdot)$ to approximate the Cosine-Gaussian kernel are leveraged: data-independent random features and data-driven Nystr\"om approximation, so as to achieve efficient computations of the KPCA reconstruction errors in the $\Phi(\boldsymbol{z})$-space.
 Particularly, an energy-based sampling scheme is proposed to refine the Nystr\"om method for more discriminative subspaces between InD and OoD.
-Extensive empirical results have verified the improved effectiveness and efficiency of the proposed KPCA with new SOTA OoD detection performance.
-Besides, more in-depth analyses are drawn on alternative kernels, sampling schemes and the involved multiple hyper-parameters for a comprehensive investigation.
+Extensive experiments verify that our KPCA method achieves new SOTA OoD detection performance with high efficiency, and provide in-depth analyses on kernel choices, sampling schemes, intermediate-layer features, and hyper-parameters.

-One limitation of the KPCA detection method is that the task-specific Cosine-Gaussian and the corresponding approximated mappings require careful parameter tuning.
-It remains a valuable and promising topic for the OoD detection task whether the parameters of kernels could be learned from data according to some optimization objective or given limited data from some OoD.
-For example, deep kernel learning \cite{wilson2016deep} could be considered as an alternative choice so as to pursue stronger kernels that can better characterize InD and OoD with enhanced detection performance by an additional learning step on the features.
-We hope that the proposed two effective kernels verified empirically in our work could benefit the research community from the perspective of exploring the non-linearity in feature space in future studies on OoD detection.
+One limitation of KPCA detection is the hyper-parameter tuning of its task-specific Cosine-Gaussian kernel for non-linear mappings.
+Our preliminary explorations on learnable kernel representations in Section \ref{sec:method:kernel-learning} and Appendix \ref{sec:app:learnable-kpca} mitigate this issue through different learning techniques, while also suggesting further improvements, such as incorporating outliers and tailored optimization objectives for distribution shifts.
+We hope that the proposed effective kernel verified empirically in our work could benefit the research community from the perspective of exploring the non-linearity in feature space in future studies on OoD detection.